Pipeline Rule Logic

 Conditions

-In Graylog’s rules the when clause is a boolean expression, which is evaluated against the processed message.
+In Graylog’s rules the when clause is a Boolean expression, which is evaluated against the processed message.

-Expressions support the common boolean operators AND (or &&), OR (||), NOT (!), and comparison operators (<;, <=, >, >=,==, !=).
+Expressions support the common Boolean operators AND (or &&), OR (||), NOT (!), and comparison operators (<;, <=, >, >=,==, !=).

-Hint: Comparing two fields can be done when you use the same data type, e.g. to_string($message.src_ip)==to_string($message.dst_ip) will compare the two strings and will become true on match.
+Hint: When comparing two fields, you must use the same data type, e.g. to_string($message.src_ip)==to_string($message.dst_ip) compares the two strings and is true on match.
 Comparing different data types evaluates to false.

 Actions